dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    :pyobject: main

-We say that the python the python modules which contains our two instructions is a "recipe", ie. a collection of collection of instructions that achieve our goal.
+We say that the python modules which contains our two instructions is a "recipe", ie. a collection of collection of instructions that achieve our goal.
 The "main"-instruction is the primary user interface to our recipe and as such it is not necesarry